Ashuxd-X/Hyperbolic/README.md

    - Check your internet connection

 3. **Package Installation Failed**

    - Check your internet connection
    - Try running `pip install -r requirements.txt` manually
    - Make sure you have the latest pip version

+4. **SSL Certificate Issues**
+   - The bot automatically handles SSL certificate issues
+   - No action required from your side

 ### Getting Help

 If you encounter any issues:

-1. Check the error message in the console
+1. Check the error message in the console (now with helpful emojis!)
 2. Review the troubleshooting section
 3. Contact support on Telegram: [Looters Era](https://telegram.me/lootersera_th)